prototype74/HyperUBot/README.md

 > Licensed under [DBADPL-B](https://github.com/nunopenim/DBADPL-B)

+# Special thanks
+To my brother [prototype74](https://github.com/prototype74) for his direct and indirect work on this project, and for the german translation.

 ## Reminder to make an instalation guide and add Termux support too.
 Maybe Heroku

-## Also reminder to add special thanks, contributors and translators!
+## Also reminder to add thanks, contributors and translators!